The Best Cornbread Muffins

 - 2 large eggs

-- ¾ cup light or regular sour cream
+- ¾ cup (170 g) sour cream

 - ½ cup milk

 - Bake until the muffins are light golden brown and a skewer inserted into the center of a muffin comes out clean, about 15-18 minutes, rotating the muffin tin from front to back halfway.